hschn58/rPPG/README.md

 POS (no motion processing)

-Each region’s signal quality, raw intensity, and reconstructed waveform were plotted over ~300 frames.
-POS (plane-orthogonal-surface) without the motion processing technique generally outperformed the CHROM method with or without motion processing due to precision over different regions from videos with clear facial information.
+Each region’s signal quality (raw intensity) and reconstructed waveform were analyzed across ~300 frames, estimating both heart rate (BPM) and signal‑to‑noise ratio (SNR).
+In scenarios with stable lighting and clear facial texture, POS without motion correction achieved higher precision than CHROM methods.

+Notably, when motion processing was applied in CHROM, a recurring 2.5 Hz artifact (~150 BPM) appeared in multiple regions.
+The signal is high-fidelity and stable across time, yet does not correspond to any plausible physiological source.
+The root cause is currently unknown — potential factors include cumulative error in optical flow stabilization, bounding box jitter, or framewise interpolation drift.

+While this frequency is characteristic of certain pathological tremors (e.g. Holmes tremor), no data acquisition volunteers are known to exhibit such conditions.

 ![Complete pipeline driver output](./Full_Result_Example.pdf)